Skip to content

 Professional tiera small fraction of a junior BDR / SDR salary

-VYRA-01 costs a small fraction of what a mid-market junior BDR / SDR costs.
-We don’t price VYRA-01 against a salary; we price it against the part of a junior BDR / SDR role that scales — drafts, briefs, monitors, summaries, the work that should already exist by the time your team arrives Monday morning.
-A full-time mid-market junior BDR / SDR in NYC costs roughly $8–12K/month fully loaded, and that money buys things VYRA-01 can’t replace: judgment in unfamiliar territory, accountability your customers can shake hands with, taste built from ten years of doing the work.
-VYRA-01 does the part that scales.
-Spend the rest on the part that doesn’t.
+VYRA-01 costs a small fraction of what a junior BDR / SDR costs.
+We don’t price VYRA-01 against a salary; we price it against the recurring part of the role — drafts, briefs, monitors, summaries, the work that should already exist by the time your team arrives Monday morning.
+A full-time junior BDR / SDR runs $6–9K/month fully loaded, and that money buys things VYRA-01 can’t replace: judgment in unfamiliar territory, accountability your customers can shake hands with, taste built from ten years of doing the work.
+VYRA-01 does the recurring part.
+Spend the rest on the part a fidelic agent can’t take on.
+Agency hiring speed, without the agency price.
 See the math on /pricing.

 Terms